Ethan-Edgerton/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The DOM converts the document to nodes and objects, which allows manipulation using programming languages such as JavaScript.
+Using the inspect element tool in the browser allows us to see much of what the DOM is receiving and outputing

 2. What is an event?
+    An event is an action that is taken in from the web page.
+Such as a mouse click, key press, scroll etc.

 3. What is an event listener?
+    An event listener is a method which takes in to arguments.
+What Event to listen for, and a callback to trigger when that event `happens`

 4. Why would we convert a NodeList into an Array?
+    NodeLists can only use forEach, so by converting it into an array it allows us all of the normal array methods, such as map, reduce etc.

 5. What is a component?
+    A component is essentially a modular blueprint of code for how code/data is to be sorted, sent, received, manipulated, displayed or changed etc. A re-usable chunk of code that can take in parameters and output data/code for multiple instances.

 ### Git Set up